 Beautiful Acorn Ornaments with Pine Cones and Glitter - DIY Christmas Craft

 To welcome the fall season I thought it would be fun to share my technique for making these sparkling and gorgeous acorn ornaments!
 I made and sold these in my shop for years, and they were a bestseller every holiday season.
 They were so popular that I made hundreds of them every year, and they always sold out.
 Cutting the pine cones is the toughest part of the project, and ultimately it's the reason I stopped making them for the shop.
 Doing hundreds at a time was really starting to take a toll on my hands, but making a dozen or so for the Christmas tree, or to give as gifts, is definitely manageable.
 It's important to have sharp, fine tipped pruning scissors to clip the pine cone pieces.
-I like the Fiskars micro tip pruners the best because they are small, and crazy sharp.
+I particularly like these micro tip pruners the best because they are small, and crazy sharp.

 This project really works best with extra fine glitter because it will enhance the textures of the pine cone pieces.
 As much as I love German glass glitter, it's not really the best material for these ornaments.
-Martha Stewart fine glitter is my favorite.

 - 2 1/2 inch craft egg